theNewDynamic/oregonsadventurecoast.com/content/lodging.md

   description: Find quality, affordable accomodations for your trip to the Oregon
     Coast!
 Comfortable places to stay with various amenities in Coos Bay, North Bend, & Charleston.
-  title: Oregon Coast Trips Vacations - Places to Stay | Oregon's Adventure Coast
+  title: Oregon Coast Trips Vacations - Places to Stay
 aliases:
 - "/deals"